larsks/blog.oddbit.com-posts/post/2020-07-28-you-cant-get-an-n95-mask-now-w.md

 </table>

-It is notable that the results from these three studies do not all align: Konda et al. (2020) found common materials to have a notably greater filter efficiency (up to 97%!) than did the other two studies.
-Zangmeister et al.
+It is notable that the results from these three studies do not all align: [Konda et al. (2020)][konda2020] found common materials to have a notably greater filter efficiency (up to 97%!) than did the other two studies.
+[Zangmeister et al.
-(2020) points this out directly: "Combinations of cotton and synthetic fabrics identical, or nearly identical, to those outlined in Konda et al. were tested here, and the present results were not consistent with the prior findings."
-Particularly given N95 masks are made from specialized (as opposed to common) materials, I have a low level of confidence in the high filtration efficiency of common materials reported in Konda et al. (2020).
+(2020)][zangmeister2020] points this out directly: "Combinations of cotton and synthetic fabrics identical, or nearly identical, to those outlined in Konda et al. were tested here, and the present results were not consistent with the prior findings."
+Particularly given N95 masks are made from specialized (as opposed to common) materials, I have a low level of confidence in the high filtration efficiency of common materials reported in [Konda et al.
+(2020)][konda2020].

-In contrast to the results of Konda et al. (2020), the other two publications suggest that the tested fabrics alone or in combination generally have a filtration efficiency of below 50%, possibly substantially below.
+In contrast to the results of [Konda et al. (2020)][konda2020], the other two publications suggest that the tested fabrics alone or in combination generally have a filtration efficiency of below 50%, possibly substantially below.
 The filtration efficiency of surgical mask material was similar to the upper end of the range of that measured in more common materials.
-Certain polypropylene materials (a multi-layer HEPA filter and medical-grade wrap) fared better, with filtration efficiencies of approximately 75% and higher (Zangmeister et al.
+Certain polypropylene materials (a multi-layer HEPA filter and medical-grade wrap) fared better, with filtration efficiencies of approximately 75% and higher ([Zangmeister et al.
-2000).
+2020][zangmeister2020]).

 The breathability of the common materials varied.
 Overall, multiple layers provided more filtration efficiency but also reduced breathability.
-For instance, Zangmeister et al. (2000) found that increasing the number of layers of a cotton poplin weave monotonically increased the filtration efficiency;
-however, more than four layers "exceeded the NIOSH recommended ΔP [pressure differential] during exhalation through a fitted mask (245.2 Pa, 25 mm H2O)".
+For instance, [Zangmeister et al. (2020)][zangmeister2020] found that increasing the number of layers of a cotton poplin weave monotonically increased the filtration efficiency; however, more than four layers "exceeded the NIOSH recommended ΔP [pressure differential] during exhalation through a fitted mask (245.2 Pa, 25 mm H2O)".

 In short, as others have observed, a mask made from common fabrics is better than no mask at all, but in protectiveness are still substantially inferior to